 - Jughandles: at least 5 (CT 71 at I-84 EB; CT 4 at SR 508, SSR 401 at SSR 403, US 5/CT 15 SB at CT 9, CT 137 at CT 15)

 - Reverse jughandle (or bulb-out or turnaround): US 7/202, Brookfield and New Milford; to facilitate U-turns

 - Texas U-Turns: none

-- Super 4: CT 2, new 2009 construction near Foxwoods in Ledyard.
+- Super 4: CT 2, opened 2009 construction near Foxwoods in Ledyard.
 4 lanes undivided, with interchanges.

 - HOV Lanes: I-84, East Hartford to Vernon; and I-91, Hartford to Windsor Locks.
 I-384 technically has some, but only for the approach to I-84.
 All HOV facilities are separated from main lanes and have their own entrances and exits.